 A bank transfer is a popular way of transferring money internationally from Australia, providing a secure and electronic means of moving your money from your account to your recipients.
 There are a number of things to consider when making an international transfer, including the international bank transfer fe

-Whether you’re sending money internationally to friends or family, to make a foreign purchase, pay freelancers or contractors, or something else entirely, understanding the process is the first step in ensuring you don’t over-pay for your transfer.
-In the past, making an international bank transfer meant you were limited to relying on the services of your bank – which meant paying expensive fees just to be able to send your money abroad.
+Whether you’re sending money internationally to friends or family, making a foreign purchase, paying freelancers or contractors, or doing something else entirely, understanding the process is the first step in ensuring you don’t over-pay for your transfer.
+In the past, making an international bank transfer meant you were limited to relying on the services of your bank – which meant paying expensive fees just to send your money abroad.

 Nowadays, you have a wide range of options for international transfers.
-While banks are one of those options for international wire transfers which are faster but are more expensive, you can also send money using a credit card wire transfer, as well as money transfer operators.
-These are another more popular methods.
-Transfer providers specialise specifically in sending money internationally, and so can often process a transfer for lower fees and more competitive exchange rates than banks.
-Read our guide to the cheapest ways to send money abroad and the cheapest way to make a wire transfer.
+While banks are one of those options for international wire transfers, which are faster but are more expensive, you can also send money using a credit card wire transfer, as well as money transfer operators.
+These are other more popular methods.
+Transfer providers specialise specifically in sending money internationally and so can often process a transfer for lower fees and more competitive exchange rates than banks.
+Please read our guide to the cheapest ways to send money abroad and the cheapest way to make a wire transfer.